jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Drakes are bipedal reptiles standing at eight feet tall who can breathe fire.
 They are broad and strong, and have powerful wings capable of flight.
 Drakes often wield melee weapons and javelins, but often switch between these weapons and their natural claws, teeth, and breath weapons.
 Drakes march into battle more confidently than Microdragons, who they command as cannon fodder.
-In Lundazing's sphere of Cinderthrone, Drakes stand above Microdragons but below Dragonsnakes.
+In Lundazing's sphere of Cinderthrone, Drakes stand above Microdragons but below all other castes.

 #### Dragonsnakes